michael-hartmann/caps/README.md

 The code is licensed under GPLv2, see LICENSE.

-Also, libcasimir uses some third-party software:
+Also, CaPS uses some third-party software:
  * [HODLR](https://github.com/sivaramambikasaran/HODLR): Fast direct solver
    and determinant computation for dense linear systems (MPL2)
  * [libeigen](https://eigen.tuxfamily.org): C++ template library for